Updated: Aug 12

-I guess it all started about 10 years ago.
+It all started about 13 years ago.
 Me, Rado and Ivo were studying in the same high-school class in our hometown of Sofia, Bulgaria.
 We really wanted to start a band and would gather in one of our classmates’ dad’s garage.
 Trouble was, we only had one guitar, so we would take turns playing it.
 I could sing a little bit, so I was going to be the singer.
 It took us about 2 years to really form a band out of this initial gathering.
-Our first gigs happened in Sofia, almost 8 years ago.
+Our first gigs happened in Sofia, about 10 years ago.
 We were called “Gross” back then.
 I know, so funny.

 Every band progresses at their own pace.
 For me, it felt like we were taking forever to make just about anything happen.
 Back then even playing in front of 30 people was a massive deal.
 I guess it always is.
 I’d say it took close to 4 years from the time we played that first gig to the time I felt something good was happening with us.
 By that time we were already called “Hayes & Y” and had found a permanent drummer, Georgi.
 He was older and more experienced than us, and that definitely helped take the band to the next level.